xk86/shit-compression/readme.md

 I had ChatGPT make the first rough draft codebase as a proof-of-concept, but have since manually rewritten most of it.
 (Turns out, hallucinated code only goes so far)
 The current version is not working, but thats okay.
 Also several glaringly incorrect things.
+At the moment, the mshit file is just python code that is eval'd.
+This is a terrible idea for a metadata format, for what should be obvious reasons.
+I'll be changing this soon.
 Expect things to be rough around the edges, as many things aren't working properly at the moment, and a lot remains to be implemented- even this readme isn't fini

 Making the timings work and align is quite difficult.